Benefactorum Recordatio Jucundissima Est

 His more recent interests have been focused on nature conservation and regenerative agriculture.
 Michael-John has been a foundation governor since 2000.

-Link Governor for Health & Safety
+Link Governor for Personal Development and Health & Safety.

 Philip Sibbald - Old Ashfordian's Foundation Governor